FPMT Masters Program

 - Ornament for Clear Realization by Maitreya

-- Clear Meaning by Haribhadra
+- The Commentary: Clear Meaning by Haribhadra

 Supplement to the ‘Middle Way’ by Chandrakirti explains emptiness as presented by the Madhyamaka-Prasangika system of tenets.
 The main body of the text consists of ten chapters, each one associated with one of the ten perfections and one of the ten grounds of a bodhisattva.
 Study of this text leads to an understanding of great compassion and how it serves as a cause for generating the mind of enlightenment (bodhicitta).
 This text also sets out the various levels through which one proceeds to the attainment of the completion of all ten perfections and enlightenment.